mnelson4/yet-another-related-posts-plugin/readme.txt

 Yet Another Related Posts Plugin (YARPP) gives you a list of posts and/or pages related to the current entry, introducing the reader to other relevant content on your site.
 Key features include:

-1. **An advanced and versatile algorithm**: Using a customizable algorithm considering post titles, content, tags, and categories, YARPP calculates a "match score" for each pair of posts on your blog.
-You choose the threshold limit for relevance and you get more related posts if there are more related posts and less if there are less.
-[Learn more](http://wordpress.tv/2011/01/29/michael-%E2%80%9Cmitcho%E2%80%9D-erlewine-the-yet-another-related-posts-plugin-algorithm-explained/)
+1. **An advanced and versatile algorithm**: Using a customizable algorithm considering post titles, content, tags, categories, and **now custom taxonomies**, YARPP finds related content from across your site. **Improved and optimized in 3.4!** [Learn more](http://wordpress.tv/2011/01/29/michael-%E2%80%9Cmitcho%E2%80%9D-erlewine-the-yet-another-related-posts-plugin-algorithm-explained/)
 2. **Templating**: The [YARPP templating system](http://mitcho.com/blog/projects/yarpp-3-templates/) puts you in charge of how your posts are displayed.
-3. **Caching**: **Improved in 3.2!** YARPP organically caches the related posts data as your site is visited, greatly improving performance.
+3. **Caching**: YARPP organically caches the related posts data as your site is visited, greatly improving performance.
 4. **Related posts in RSS feeds**: Display related posts in your RSS and Atom feeds with custom display options.
 5. **Disallowing certain tags or categories**: You can choose certain tags or categories as disallowed, meaning any page or post with such tags or categories will not be served up by the plugin.
 6. **Related posts and pages**: Puts you in control of pulling up related posts, pages, or both.

 This plugin requires PHP 5 and MySQL 4.1 or greater.

-YARPP does not yet support custom post types or taxonomies; look for these in a future version.
+YARPP does not yet support custom post types; look for these in a future version.

 **See [other plugins by mitcho](http://profiles.wordpress.org/users/mitchoyoshitaka/)**.